Chuvans: History

 Historical accounts describe the Chuvans as a Yukaghir group.
 They roamed along the upper tributaries of the Anadyr River and Anyuy River in the 17th century.
 The Chuvans were engaged in hunting, fishing and reindeer-breeding.
 In the 18th century, some Chuvans retreated to the Kolyma River following attacks by the Chukchi.
-There they gradually russified.
+There, they gradually russified.
 The other part was assimilated by the Koryaks and Chukchis.
-According to the 2002 Russian Census, there were 1087 Chuvans in Russia.
+According to the 2002 Russian Census, there were 1,087 Chuvans in Russia.

 Language

-The Chuvan language, which was a Yukaghir language, became extinct in the early 1900s.
+The Chuvan language, which was a Yukaghir language, became extinct by the early 1900s.
 Many Chuvans speak Chukchi in addition to Russian, and some have intermarried with the Chukchis.
 On the other hand, some, such as those living in the village of Markovo on the Anadyr River, neither herd reindeer nor are they able to speak Chukchi.

 Ethnographic maps shows the Chuvans as the indigenous population of the Chuvanskoye village some 100 km west of Markovo.